Michael-Lloyd/Michael-Lloyd/README.md

 Welcome to my page.
 I am a student and staff member at the University of New South Wales.

+Sometimes, I work on research projects.
+I can't show most of that work :)

 <details><summary> <b>Where to find my stuff</b> </summary>

 >If you are interested in viewing work done by me, first look at my pinned